GLOBAL MARKETS-Hong Kong tensions unnerve world stocks, oil tumbles

 "The relationship feels more in terminal decline now than it did 6-12 months ago.
 Maybe the answer to this puzzle lies in the central bank liquidity surge."

 Japan's central bank on Friday unveiled a lending programme to channel nearly $280 billion to small businesses hit by the coronavirus.
-India slashed rates for a second time this year.
+India slashed rates for a second time this year and in the minutes from its last meeting, the European Central Bank said it is ready to expand emergency bond purchases as early as June.

 The souring in sentiment pushed China's yuan to a more than 8-1/2 month low in onshore markets.
 Offshore, the yuan weakened to a two-month low at around 7.16 per dollar CNH=D3.

-While anticipated, the news that China has not set an economic growth target for the first time since the government began publishing such goals in 1990, added to a sense that the coronavirus fallout is likely to be protracted.
+News that China has not set an economic growth target for the first time since the government began publishing such goals in 1990 had been anticipated, but added to a sense that the coronavirus fallout is likely to be protracted.

 Short-dated British bond yields fell GB2YT=RR further below zero to new all-time lows, after data showed a record collapse in retail sales and the Bank of England said more bond purchases are "quite possible".